Federal Reinvents the Shotshell: the Gold Medal Grand

 The new Gold Medal Grand hulls brag of 16-17 reloads per hull, Federal appears to have exceeded that level.
 I personally trash hulls after 7 reloads and that isn't going to change: if the crimp doesn't look like factory, I have no use for them.
 Few shotgun enthusiasts bother to pattern their loads and far fewer check velocities and standard deviations.

 Federal also claims better, more reliable ignition.
 That well may be true, however I've not had any ignition problems with economical Federal Top Gun shells, for example, so I'll just take their word for it.
 Federal also claims lower recoil.
 Roughly 5% less.
 Humans cannot detect a small decrease in recoil, of course, on of the reasons that so many gun manufacturers tout a 50, 60, or 70% decrease in recoil.
 No one can really dispute “felt recoil,” it is matter of personal opinion.
 We know we don't like it, of course, but there is no universal agreement on the most effective recoil pad for example, where reduction in recoil is the whole point.
+The fairly reasonable approximate recoil reduction of 5% got changed, though, as soon as marketing got a hold of it and that's a shame.
+Now, it has mystically and inexplicably jumped to 17% less kick.

 For the reloader to net the recoil reduction, it will require that they use the new Federal wad: those are not available yet, much less the data, so hopefully Federal (and Alliant) will be forthcoming on these two counts: they will sell a lot of wads if they follow through on this.